Top Tips-Troubleshooting Clear Aligners

 By Dr Dan Shaffer BDS RDT PGCertDentLaw |

-How clear aligners offer opportunities in a growing market As market data suggests that clear aligner sales will continue to expand across the UK, Ian Ellis details how practices can share in some of this growth.
-There is no question that life for a dentist has changed significantly over the last two and a half…
+How clear aligners offer opportunities in a growing market As market data suggests that clear aligner sales will continue to expand across the UK, Dr Dan Shaffer details how practices can share in some of this growth.
+Significant market growth Clear aligners represent a huge business opportunity for your practice.
+A high degree of digitisation…

 Read More